JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill8/index.md

 There's a lot to discuss here:

 * `compileSdkVersion`: The Android API level Gradle should use to compile our app.
 This means our app can use the API features included in this API level and lower. `30` stands for Android 11.
 * `buildToolsVersion`: The version of the SDK build tools, command-line utilities, and compiler that Gradle should use to build our app.
 We need to download the build tools using the SDK Manager.
-Optional since the plugin uses a recommended version of the build tools by default.
-* `defaultConfig`: Encapsulates default settings and entries for all build variants.
-We will learn how to configure flavors to override these values to create different versions of our app.
+* `defaultConfig`: Default settings for all build variants.
+We'll learn how to use variants to override these values to create different versions of our app.
-  * `applicationId`:  Identifier for the application.
-This ID uniquely identifies your app on the device and in Google Play Store.
-It's the one we picked as the "package name" when creating the project.
+  * `applicationId`:  Uniquely identifies the app on the device and in the Google Play Store.
+It matches the package name by default, but they are independent.
   * `minSdkVersion`: The minimum supported API version.
 Our app will not be able to get installed in older versions.
-  * `targetSdkVersion`: This attribute informs the system that you have tested against the target version and the system should not enable any compatibility behaviors to maintain your app's forward-compatibility with the target version.
+  * `targetSdkVersion`: Informs the system that you have tested against the target version and the system should not enable any compatibility behaviors to maintain your app's forward-compatibility with the target version.
 The application is still able to run on older versions (down to minSdkVersion).
   * `versionCode` and `versionName` describe the version of the app.
-This one will need to be updated each time we want to publish a new version to the app store.
+This one will need to be updated incrementally each time we want to publish a new version to the store.
   * `testInstrumentationRunner` will be used to run Android tests.
 Not very relevant for now.
-* `buildTypes` is used to declare the different build variants we want to create for our app.
-There is always a default one called "debug", and here we're adding a "release" one.
+* `buildTypes` for defining different versions of the app you can build.
+There is always an implicit default one called "debug", and Android Studio adds a "release" one when creating the project.

 ---